s-mikkilineni/s-mikkilineni.github.io/_pages/research.md

 **Peer-Reviewed Conference Presentations**

-[16] Lee, J, & **Mikkilineni, S** [_Accepted_]. _Social viewing deepfake in virtual environments: How social viewing deepfake affects misperception through perceived realism and attention allocation_.
-Paper to be presented at the annual conference of the International XR-Metaverse Conference, Busan, South Korea.
+[16] Lee, J, & **Mikkilineni, S** [2024]. _Social viewing deepfake in virtual environments: How social viewing deepfake affects misperception through perceived realism and attention allocation_.
+Paper presented at the annual conference of the International XR-Metaverse Conference, Busan, South Korea.

 [15] Kim, J., & **Mikkilineni, S.**.
 [2024]. _Enhancing hotel promotion effectiveness through virtual reality: Applying construal level theory to reduce psychological distance_.
 Paper presented at the annual conference of the American Association of Advertising, Portland, OR.

-[14] **Mikkilineni, S.**,* Huang, M.,*  Lee, J., & Duboise, M. (2023).
-[TITLE BLINDED FOR PEER-REVIEW AT A JOURNAL].
+[14] **Mikkilineni, S.**,* Huang, M.,*  Lee, J., & Duboise, M. (2023). _Exploring the impact of augmented reality in disaster journalism: An integrated research framework_.
 Paper presented at the annual conference of the Association for Education in Journalism & Mass Communication, Washington, DC.

 [13] **Mikkilineni, S.**, & Ki, E.J.
 (2023) [TITLE BLINDED FOR PEER-REVIEW AT A JOURNAL].
 Paper presented at the annual conference of the Association for Education in Journalism & Mass Communication, Washington, DC.